 A soil test is invaluable for discovering which nutrients your soil is lacking.

-Test soil at least once a year to determine nutrient levels.
-Rather than indiscriminately adding fertilizer, it’s important to fertilize responsibly because too much of any one element can be harmful to plants.
+Rather than indiscriminately adding fertilizer, it’s important to fertilize responsibly.
+Too much of any one element can be harmful to plants or make other nutrients unavailable to plants.
 Having your soil tested lets you know exactly what is going on in the soil.
-This is the soil test kit I use.

 Soil testing will also help you be aware of your soil pH.
 Soil pH is a measure of how alkaline or acidic the soil is.
 The pH scale is from 1-14; 7 is neutral.
 Values above 7 are alkaline, and below 7 are acidic.
 One reason pH is important is because if the soil is too acidic or alkaline, some nutrients become unavailable for plants.